 Sign up now to receive more information about studying at Middlesex University London.

-As an employment-based route the great majority of your time will be spent in your employing school, and the content and focus of many aspects of the training programme will be targeted to meet your individual needs, by utilising the resources of the school and their alliance partners.
+As an employment-based route the great majority of your time will be spent in your employing school.
+Your training programme has fully embedded the Core Content Framework for Initial Teacher Training.
+You will have the opportunity to gain the knowledge and skills required to fully meet the Teacher Standards by the end of your apprenticeship training.
+The content and focus of many aspects of the training programme will be targeted to meet your individual needs, by utilising the resources of the school and their alliance partners.
 In addition, at Middlesex you will also benefit from access to the University's extensive resources, including those provided by the library and student support services.

-The Teaching Apprenticeship provides you with off-the job training which includes subject enhancement sessions and a programme of professional studies which will be run on campus and within your employing school and alliance.
+The Teaching Apprenticeship provides you with off-the job training which fully embeds the Core Content Framework for Initial Teacher Training.
+The training includes subject enhancement sessions and a programme of professional studies which will include online and campus teaching as well as training within your employing school and alliance.
 This training will be tailored to an appropriate age range within either the primary or secondary phase (and subject if in the secondary phase).
 These may include sessions which allow you to visit a variety of partnership schools and non-formal educational sites to enhance learning in specialist areas.
-You will have opportunities to enhance your knowledge and pedagogy of your phase, subject, or specialist areas of the curriculum, and you will be able to develop your understanding of key contemporary issues within education, such as those around inclusion or EAL and SEND provision in schools.
+You will have opportunities to enhance your knowledge and pedagogy of your phase, subject, or specialist areas of the curriculum, and you will be able to develop your understanding of key contemporary issues within education, such as those around inclusion and diversity and future curriculums.

 Middlesex University is the linked provider for training places for school alliances led by the following partner schools: